m-a-r-o-u/ai-systems-examples/cifar10_vgg19_distributed/README.md

 # Distributed CIFAR-10 + VGG19 Training Example

-This example demonstrates a production-ready workflow for training VGG19 on CIFAR-10 with PyTorch, `torchrun`, and multi-GPU DistributedDataParallel (DDP).
-The goal is to provide an educational baseline that can be referenced in HPC documentation and easily adapted to Slurm, PBS, or other schedulers.
+This example demonstrates a practical workflow for training VGG19 on CIFAR-10 with PyTorch, `torchrun`, and multi-GPU DistributedDataParallel (DDP).
+The goal is to provide an educational baseline that can be referenced in HPC documentation and easily adapted to Slurm job scripts.

+## Background

+VGG19 is a classic convolutional neural network (CNN) architecture introduced in 2014 that stacks many small 3×3 filters to build deep feature hierarchies.
+You can read the original paper on the [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) for historical context.
+CIFAR-10 is a widely used dataset of 60,000 tiny 32×32 color images across ten categories that dates back to 2009 and remains a standard educational benchmark.
+CNN-based image classification workloads like this have been a mainstay in the deep learning community for over a decade, making them ideal for demonstrating distributed training fundamentals before moving on to more modern models.

 ## Key features

-* **`torchrun` orchestration** – no `mp.spawn`; launches integrate cleanly with Slurm and other MPI-style runners.
+* **`torchrun` orchestration** – single launcher that plays nicely with Slurm.
-* **Rank-aware I/O** – rank 0 handles dataset downloads, checkpointing, CSV metrics, and TensorBoard logging to avoid races on shared filesystems.
+* **Rank-aware I/O** – main rank owns downloads, checkpoints, and logs.
-* **Pretrained VGG19** – loads ImageNet weights, replaces the classifier head, and resizes CIFAR-10 inputs to 224×224 with ImageNet normalization for fast convergence.
+* **Pretrained VGG19** – ImageNet weights with a CIFAR-10 head and resizing pipeline.
-* **Automatic mixed precision (AMP)** – enabled by default with a `--no-amp` flag for debugging.
+* **Automatic mixed precision (AMP)** – enabled by default, toggle with `--no-amp`.
-* **Deterministic seeding** – consistent seeds across Python, NumPy, and PyTorch with explicit cuDNN notes.
+* **Deterministic seeding** – aligned Python/NumPy/PyTorch seeds with cuDNN notes.
-* **Clear batch-size semantics** – CLI uses the **global** batch size (`per_gpu * world_size`); the learning rate scales linearly with that value.
+* **Clear batch-size semantics** – CLI accepts global batch size; LR scales linearly.
-* **CSV & TensorBoard metrics** – short, grep-friendly logs plus structured artifacts for post-run analysis.
+* **CSV & TensorBoard metrics** – quick console summaries plus structured artifacts.
-* **Checkpointing & resume** – latest, best, and optional per-epoch checkpoints with a `--resume` flag that broadcasts weights to all ranks.
+* **Checkpointing & resume** – latest/best snapshots and broadcasted restarts.

 ## Repository layout